lockkkk/fa24/_pages/logistics.md

 Each student in this course is expected to abide by the Cornell University Code of Academic Integrity.
 Any work submitted by a student in this course for academic credit will be the student's own work.
 The policy can be found on the university’s website here: https://theuniversityfaculty.cornell.edu/academic-integrity/  You are encouraged to study together and to discuss information and concepts covered in lecture and the sections with other students.
 You can give "consulting" help to or receive "consulting" help from such students.
 However, this permissible cooperation should never involve one student having possession of a copy of all or part of work done by someone else, in the form of an email, an e-mail attachment file, or a hard copy.
 Should copying occur, both the student who copied work from another student and the student who gave material to be copied will both automatically receive a zero for the assignment.
 Penalty for violation of this Code can also be extended to include failure of the course and University disciplinary action

 **Excused absences and late submissions** <br/>
+Each student has two late passes.
+Each pass allows one assignment to be submitted up to 24 hours late without penalty.
-If, for any reason, you need to miss class or the response deadline, be sure to get in touch with me as soon as possible and at least one week in advance (unless it is an emergency).
-We will find a way to ensure your class participation and reading response grade won't be affected.
+If, for any reason, you need to miss class, please get in touch with me at least 3 days in advance (unless it is an emergency), and we will find a way to ensure your class participation and reading response grade won't be affected.

 **Services for students with disabilities** <br/>
 Your access in this course is important.
 Please give the instructor your Student Disability Services (SDS) accommodation letter early in the semester so that we have adequate time to arrange your approved academic accommodations.
 If you need an immediate accommodation for equal access, please speak with me after class or send an email message to me and/or SDS at sds_cu@cornell.edu.
 If the need arises for additional accommodations during the semester, please contact SDS.
 You may also feel free to speak with Student & Academic Affairs at Cornell Tech who will connect you with the university SDS office.